Anesthesia Technician School Guide

 Anesthesia technician schools typically help you attain general medical knowledge first.
-Then, the remainder of your program focuses on the areas that are specific to anesthesia administration and management.
-And most programs offer a combination of classroom lectures, lab training, and clinical experience in order to provide you with a well-rounded, practical education.
+Then, the remainder of your program focuses on the areas specific to anesthesia administration and management.
+And most programs offer a combination of classroom lectures, lab training, and clinical experience to provide you with a well-rounded, practical education.

 Although each school varies, here are some of the topics that you may study:

 - Medical terminology

 - Medication preparation